Martha Geiringer: Arrest and detention

 Fontaine had in the meantime filed for divorce from her former husband Andreas Claessens who was a Nazi sympathizer.
 He may have reported them to the Nazi authorities who had taken over Belgium in May 1940.
 On June 8, 1941, she was forced to register as an "Alien" in Ghent and she was arrested several times between 1941 and 1942 (once for not wearing the star to identify as a Jew).
 She was interned at Caserne Dossin and deported to Auschwitz on January 15, 1943, and reached the camp on the 18th.
 The date of her execution is unknown.

 Legacy

-In May 2005, the son of her sister Gertrude, the pianist and composer Frederick Adler dedicated a string quartet in the memory of Martha Geiringer and premiered in Ghent.
+In May 2005 pianist and composer Frederick Adler, the son of her sister Gertrude, dedicated a string quartet in the memory of Martha Geiringer and premiered in Ghent.
 A stolperstein was installed in Ghent in 2022.